kvijaykrish/CarND-Path/README.md

 KEEP LANE: If any object in present lane prepare to change lane

-   if car is in right most lane: prepare for change left lane
+   If car is in right most lane: prepare for change left lane

-   if car is in middle lane: Check if objects (cars) are present in the adjacent lanes.
-Choose the best lane without any cars in adjacent lanes
+   If car is in middle lane: Check if objects (cars) are present in the adjacent lanes, choose the best lane without any cars in adjacent lane too_close for lane change

-   if car is in left most lane: prepare for change rightt lane
+   If car is in left most lane: prepare for change to right lane

 PREP_LEFT/RIHGT:

    Keep a timer to avoid continuous swith between states.

-   if no car (object) in adjacent lane, then set the lane change and go to new lane
+   If no car (object) in adjacent lane, then set the lane change and go to new lane

-   if objects are in adjacent lanes go back to KEEP_LANE state and reduce speed.
+   If objects are in adjacent lanes go back to KEEP_LANE state and reduce speed.

 CHANGE_LANE: